Migraine Headache: Stages and Treatment

 Prodrome.
 A few hours to a day or so before the headache, you may feel tired, uneasy, or moody.
 You may also feel bloated or crave certain foods.

 Aura.
-Up to an hour before the headache starts, some migraine sufferers experience aura—flashing lights, blind spots, other vision problems, confusion, or difficulty speaking.
+Up to an hour before the headache starts, some migraine sufferers experience aura — flashing lights, blind spots, other vision problems, confusion, difficulty speaking, or other neurologic symptoms.

 Headache.
-Mild to severe pain affects one or both sides of the head, often along with nausea.
+Moderate to severe pain affects one side of the head and then can spread to both sides, often along with nausea.
 You may be highly sensitive to light, sound, and odors.
 Vomiting or diarrhea may also occur.
 This stage lasts 4 to 72 hours.

 Postdrome.
 After your headache ends, you may feel tired, achy, and "washed out."
 This may last for a day or so.